Alexander Nevzorov

-Early life and career
+Biography

-Alexander Nevzorov was born on 3 August 1958 in Leningrad.
+Nevzorov was born on 3 August 1958 in Leningrad.
+On his mother’s side, Nevzorov is Russian, and on his biological father’s side, he belongs to the Native American ancestry of the Comanche tribe.

 He started working for the Leningrad television in 1985.
 From December 1987 to 1993, he hosted the program 600 Seconds on the Leningrad TV channel, aired then all over the Soviet Union.
 On 12 December 1990 he was shot and wounded during a meeting with someone who pretended to have sensitive documents to offer.
 In late 1991 his program was taken off the air twice and later gradually lost its popularity.
 During the 1991 coup d'état attempt, Nevzorov supported the State Committee on the State of Emergency, the organ of the coupists.
 Nevzorov formed the Nashi movement (not to be confused with the later pro-Putin youth movement of the same name).
 The broadcast was finally closed down in the aftermath of Yeltsin's victory in his confrontation with the Russian Supreme Soviet (Nevzorov had supported the anti-Yeltsin side).

 Nevzorov worked as a reporter in the Yugoslav Wars and the Transnistria War in 1992–1993.

 In the 1993 campaign, Nevzorov was elected deputy in the State Duma of the Russian Federation for the first time, and after that was re-elected as an independent deputy three times, serving until the 2007 elections when the single constituency seats were abolished.

 He served as an adviser on film, TV and radio to Vladimir Yakovlev during the latter's tenure as the Governor (mayor) of Saint Petersburg.